-1. Sector: Social Services

-Type of Reservation: National Treatment (Articles 14.3 and 15.2).
-Most-Favored-Nation Treatment (Articles 14.4 and 15.3) Local Presence (Article 15.5) Performance Requirements (Article 14.6) Senior Executives and Boards of Directors (Article 14.7) Market Access (Article 15.4)

-Panama reserves the right to adopt or maintain measures for the provision of law enforcement and prison services, as well as the following services, to the extent that they are social services that are established or maintained for reasons of public interest: pensions and unemployment insurance, social security or insurance, social security, social welfare, public education, public training, health care and child care.
+1. Sector: Social Services Type of Reservation: National Treatment (Articles 14.3 and 15.2).
+Most-Favored-Nation Treatment (Articles 14.4 and 15.3) Local Presence (Article 15.5) Performance Requirements (Article 14.6) Senior Executives and Boards of Directors (Article 14.7) Market Access (Article 15.4) Description: Investment and Cross-Border Trade in Services Panama reserves the right to adopt or maintain measures for the provision of law enforcement and prison services, as well as the following services, to the extent that they are social services that are established or maintained for reasons of public interest: pensions and unemployment insurance, social security or insurance, social security, social welfare, public education, public training, health care and child care.

-2. Sector: Indigenous and Minority Populations

-Type of Reservation: National Treatment (Articles 14.3 and 15.2).
-Most-Favored-Nation Treatment (Articles 14.4 and 15.3) Local Presence (Article 15.5) Performance Requirements (Article 14.6) Senior Executives and Boards of Directors (Article 14.7)

-Panama reserves the right to adopt or maintain measures that deny foreign investors and their investments, or foreign service suppliers, a right or preference granted to socially or economically disadvantaged minorities and indigenous populations in its reserve areas.
+2. Sector: Indigenous and Minority Populations Type of Reservation: National Treatment (Articles 14.3 and 15.2).
+Most-Favored-Nation Treatment (Articles 14.4 and 15.3) Local Presence (Article 15.5) Performance Requirements (Article 14.6) Senior Executives and Boards of Directors (Article 14.7) Description: Investment and Cross-Border Trade in Services Panama reserves the right to adopt or maintain measures that deny foreign investors and their investments, or foreign service suppliers, a right or preference granted to socially or economically disadvantaged minorities and indigenous populations in its reserve areas.

-3. Sector: Panama Canal Related Matters

-Type of Reservation: National Treatment (Articles 14.3 and 10.03).
-Local Presence (Article 15.5) Performance Requirements (Article 14.6) Senior Executives and Boards of Directors (Article 14.7) Market Access (Article 15.4)

-1. Panama reserves the right to adopt or maintain measures related to the management, administration, operation, maintenance, conservation, modernization, exploitation, development or ownership of the Panama Canal and reverted areas that restrict the rights of foreign investors and service providers, maintenance, conservation, modernization, exploitation, development or ownership of the Panama Canal and the reverted areas that restrict the rights of foreign investors and service areas that restrict the rights of foreign investors and service providers.

-2. The Panama Canal includes the water route itself, as well as its anchorages, berths and entrances; maritime, lake and river lands and waters; locks; auxiliary dikes; piers; and water control structures.

-3. Reverted areas include lands, buildings and facilities and other assets that have reverted to the Republic of Panama in accordance with the Panama Canal Treaty of 1977 and its Annexes (Torrijos-Carter Treaty).
+3. Sector: Panama Canal Related Matters Type of Reservation: National Treatment (Articles 14.3 and 10.03).
+Local Presence (Article 15.5) Performance Requirements (Article 14.6) Senior Executives and Boards of Directors (Article 14.7) Market Access (Article 15.4) Description: Investment and Cross-Border Trade in Services Panama reserves the right to adopt or maintain measures related to the management, administration, operation, maintenance, conservation, modernization, exploitation, development or ownership of the Panama Canal and reverted areas that restrict the rights of foreign investors and service providers, maintenance, conservation, modernization, exploitation, development or ownership of the Panama Canal and the reverted areas that restrict the rights of foreign investors and service providers.
+The Panama Canal includes the water route itself, as well as its anchorages, berths and entrances; maritime, lake and river lands and waters; locks; auxiliary dikes; piers; and water control structures.
+Reverted areas include lands, buildings and facilities and other assets that have reverted to the Republic of Panama in accordance with the Panama Canal Treaty of 1977 and its Annexes (Torrijos-Carter Treaty).

-4. Sector: State-owned enterprises

-Type of Reservation: National Treatment (Article 14.3) Local Presence (Article 15.5) Performance Requirements (Article 14.6) Senior Executives and Boards of Directors (Article 14.7)

-Panama, when selling or disposing of equity interests or assets of an existing state enterprise or existing governmental entity, reserves the right to prohibit or impose limitations on:

-(a) the provision of services;

-(b) the ownership of such interest or property; and

-(c) the technical, financial and experience capacity of the owners of such interests or assets to control the foreign participation in any resulting enterprise.
+4. Sector: State-owned enterprises Type of Reservation: National Treatment (Article 14.3) Local Presence (Article 15.5) Performance Requirements (Article 14.6) Senior Executives and Boards of Directors (Article 14.7) Description: Investment and Cross-Border Trade in Services Panama, when selling or disposing of equity interests or assets of an existing state enterprise or existing governmental entity, reserves the right to prohibit or impose limitations on: (a) the provision of services; (b) the ownership of such interest or property; and (c) the technical, financial and experience capacity of the owners of such interests or assets to control the foreign participation in any resulting enterprise.
 In connection with the sale or other form of disposition, Panama may adopt or maintain any measure relating to the nationality of senior executives or members of the Board of Directors.

-5. Sector: Construction Services

-Type of Reservation: National Treatment (Article 15.2) Local Presence (Article 15.5)

-Panama reserves the right to adopt or maintain residency requirements, registration or other local presence obligations, or to require a financial guarantee if and when necessary to ensure compliance with Panamanian law and private contractual obligations.
+5. Sector: Construction Services Type of Reservation: National Treatment (Article 15.2) Local Presence (Article 15.5) Description: Cross Border Trade in Services Panama reserves the right to adopt or maintain residency requirements, registration or other local presence obligations, or to require a financial guarantee if and when necessary to ensure compliance with Panamanian law and private contractual obligations.